Quantum algorithms for approximate function loading: Introduction

-In this article, we present two approximate quantum algorithms to load real functions into quantum computers.
-Our first protocol, inspired by the Grover-Rudolph algorithm \cite{GROVER}, reduces its complexity from $\mathcal{O}(2^{n})$ to $\mathcal{O}(2^{k_0(\epsilon)})$, where $n$ is the number of qubits, $\epsilon$ the infeldelity respect to the exact state, and $k_0(\epsilon)$ is asymptotically independent of $n$.
+In this article, we present two approximate quantum algorithms to load real functions into quantum computers for the NISQ era.
+Our first protocol, inspired by the Grover-Rudolph algorithm and its implementation proposed by Möttönen \textit{et al} \cite{GROVER, MIKKO4}, implements the algorithm without ancillary qubits with complexity $\mathcal{O}(2^{k_0(\epsilon)})$ for functions whose second logarithm derivative is upper bounded by a constant, with $n$ the number of qubits, $\epsilon$ the infidelity respect to the exact state, and $k_0(\epsilon)$ asymptotically independent of $n$.
 This leads to a dramatic reduction in the number of required two-qubit gates.
-Inspired in this result, we also introduce and benchmark a variational quantum circuit with applications in a broader family of functions.
-Our proposed ansatz is adapted to the structure of the function, which intuitively correlates hyperparameters and expressability.
+Inspired by this result, we also introduce and benchmark a variational quantum circuit with applications in a broader family of functions.
+Our proposed Ansatz is adapted to the structure of the function, which intuitively correlates hyperparameters and expressibility.
 Moreover, by taking the angles provided by the Grover-Rudolph protocol, we can define a suitable initial training angle set, which considerably improves the training process, avoiding barren plateaus and local minima.

-The article is structured as follows.
-First, we briefly review the Grover-Rudolph algorithm.
-Then, we propose and analyze step by step our first protocol.
-Next, we present our variational quantum circuit and, finally, we show the results of both methods.
+Finally we have numerically proven resilience of our algorithm against several noise sources.